matiassalicru/slider/README.md

-# A very unique and special slider
+# A very unique and special slider - carousel

 _okay so, this is my story with sliders_